Agentic Memory and Streaming in LangGraph

 Recalling Weather Information from Memory

 Query the weather in Mumbai again on user-session-1.
-The checkpointer retrieves the state and the model answers directly without querying the get_weather tool again:
+The checkpointer loads the saved state, so the model answers directly without calling the get_weather tool again:

 PYTHON